ServiceStack/ServiceStack/ServiceStack/src/ServiceStack.AI.Chat/PDF.md

    through the Admin API/UI.
 6. Do not describe PDF import as editable PDF conversion.
 It supplies rasterised reference pages to a vision-capable model, which creates a new Typst approximation.
-7. Do not invent support for signing, encryption, forms, PDF/A, OCR, merging or streaming.
+7. Do not invent support for signing, encryption, forms, PDF/A, OCR or merging.
 Recommend a separate PDF library or a custom `IPdfRenderer` pipeline.
 8. Preserve explicit `lib/*.typ` imports and recommend a new library version for incompatible changes.
 9. Preserve cancellation tokens in render calls and avoid persisting PDF bytes in background-job request